The image above shows an actual

 - In Sanskrit the Jupiter is called 'Guru' or 'Brahaspathi' and this name is used in Vedic astrology.

 - Jupiter is the largest planet in the solar system and in Vedic astrology it is sometimes referred to as the 'Prime Minister' of the solar system.
+For the unfamiliar, you may consider Jupiter to be the head of a planetary cabinet.

 - Jupiter represents righteousness, wisdom, spiritual enlightment, benevolence, mercy, philanthropy, honesty, good fortune, harmony, equanimity, intelligence, joviality, prosperity, fame, political power, good fortune, financial gains, long journies and virtues.